Eburonia/Japanese-Restaurant-Shibuya/README.md

    * At the bottom of the menu, it's clearly stated when the menu was updated for the last time.

 2. As a returning visitor of the website, I want to know whether there is any important news or announcement about the restaurant without having to check the website regularly.
    * On the index page, a 'Mailing List' section has been added.
-Here visitors who are interested can add their e-mail address, so that they will receive the latest news and announcements about the restaurant in their e-mail box.
+Here visitors who are interested can add their e-mail address, so they will receive the latest news and announcements about the restaurant in their e-mail box.

 <!-- Known Bugs -->
 <a id="bugs"></a>
 ## Known Bugs
-- Slow loading time of the hero images and menu images when loading the website for the first time.
-The problem can probably be solved by reducing the file size. **This has been fixed but still can be optimized**.
+- Slow loading time of the hero image and menu images when loading the website for the first time.
+The problem can probably be solved by reducing the file size. **This has been fixed but still can be optimized if needed.**
-- Loading the bootstrap navigation bar for the first time shows a small black border around the navigation bar, but will disappear when the custom CSS style of the navigation bar has been loaded.
+- Loading the bootstrap navigation bar for the first time shows a small black border around the navigation bar, but will disappear when the custom CSS style of the navigation bar has been loaded (override).
 - Styling of audio player gives bad styling quality in Microsoft Edge and Google Chrome.
 The styling of the audio player has been removed for now.
 I am also not satisfied how the audio player looks in these browsers.
 - The date field on the reservations page works differently using Google Chrome, Microsoft Edge, and Firefox browsers.
-The styling of the date input field had to be adjusted for the Google Chrome and Microsoft Edge browsers.
+The styling of the date input field had to be adjusted for the Google Chrome and Microsoft Edge browsers (see also Credits section).

 <!-- Deployment -->
 <a id="deployment"></a>